- Headteacher’s Welcome

 Thank you for visiting our website.
 I am delighted to welcome you to our school.
 The Pears Family School is proud to be a tolerant and caring learning community welcoming students from all cultures and faiths.
 Our vision is to provide vulnerable young people and their families with a therapeutic, nurturing, as well as academically … Continue reading Headteacher’s Welcome

-- Our Vision and Ethos
+- Vision and Ethos

 The Pears Family School is a centre of high-quality and innovative alternative education provision for children, families and schools across London.

 INTRODUCTION Combining the highest quality teaching methodologies with elements from the most up-to-date CAMHS practice, The Pears Family School eases behavioural and mental health-related blocks to learning, and provides learning opportunities that keep pace with the pupil’s ability to learn and achieve.
-Considerable evidence has been gathered to show that helping a child to change … Continue reading Our Vision and Ethos
+Considerable evidence has been gathered to show that helping a child to … Continue reading Vision and Ethos

 - Meet the Team